 This page presents teaching materials, at primary, secondary and tertiary levels, particularly materials generated by member groups and their individual members.
-Posts in the General Science Library and other pages under the Resources headline tab also have many curriculum relevant materials.
+Posts in the General Science Library and other pages under the Resources headline tab also have many curriculum-relevant materials.

 Guidelines for content creators